tohagan/cli-config/README.md

 The configuration object returned by [minimist](https://github.com/substack/minimist) command line parser can be used to override the default or local config file options.

 ## Design Features:

-  - Supports comments to your `defaults.config` file so the user can understand how to configure their local copy.
+  - Add comments in your `defaults.config` file so the user can understand how to configure their local copy.
-  - Even though the local config file will initially replace all the options in the `default.config` file, we still perform a merge with it since a future upgrade of your app may add new attributes that will need to be defaulted in the package `default.config` file.
+  - A local .config file will initially replace all the options in the `default.config` file it was copied from.
+We still perform a merge with it since a future upgrade of your app may add new attributes that will need to be defaulted via the new `default.config` file.
+  - The API is primarily designed for command line interfaces installed globally.